Goda’s Slave – Chapter 7: Twin Gardens

 “I know how to write both scripts just fine, thank you.
 What do you think I am, some kind of ignorant peasant?
 You know who my father is, don’t you?”
 Kanna blurted out.
 She could hear Goda laughing behind her.

 “Well, excuse me, then,” the assistant muttered.
-“You’re the first Upperlander I’ve met who knows both.”
+“You’re the first Upperlander I’ve met who knows how to write our language.”

 Still, she persevered.
 After methodically etching what felt like her entire life story, she handed the page to the assistant, who appeared rather impatient.